LG Saxena to launch anti-corruption portal of Delhi govt next week

 The system will send the complaint directly to the heads of departments concerned and a copy of it will also be received in the vigilance directorate that can take up the matter if required, it said.

-There is also an option whereby the ‘Trap’ complaints are sent directly to the joint commissioner of Anti-Corruption Branch (ACB) with a copy to the vigilance direcotrate, the statement said.
+There is also an option whereby the "trap" complaints are sent directly to the joint commissioner of Anti-Corruption Branch (ACB) with a copy to the vigilance directorate, the statement said.

 The complainant's identity would be masked which can be revealed only with the chief secretary's approval for complaints against other officers and of secretary and above level officers.